About Simply Ragdolls

 Theo and his sad, droopy ear.
 We like to pretend he was doing his best Yoda impression.

-• My experience has shown that the health and well-being of my Ragdolls must be my top priority.
-Each cat in my program is screened using an Optimal Selection panel, which tests for 40+ genetic conditions including HCM and PKD.
-This test additionally provides information about 20+ inheritable traits, blood type, and genetic diversity.
-My cats receive regular wellness checks and vaccines by a licensed veterinarian and are routinely tested for FeLV/FIV.
-Because health is first and foremost, I offer a five-year genetic health guarantee on each of my Ragdoll kittens.
+The well-being of my Ragdolls is always my top priority.
+Each cat in my program is screened using the Optimal Selection panel, which tests for 40+ genetic conditions, including HCM and PKD.
+This panel also provides insight into 20+ inherited traits, blood type, and genetic diversity.

 seal mink mitted Ragdoll kitten